valentingol/gan-face-editing/README.md

 python pipeline/segment.py
 ```

-By default, the resulting images are in `res/run1/images_post_segmentation/`
+By default, the resulting images are in `res/run1/output_images`

+**Imortant**: The translations need to have a valid prefix in their name to apply the segmentation.
+See the table in the section *Save your own translations* for more information.

 ### Depth estimation